Pannonian Avars: Early Avar period (580–670)

 While negotiating with Emperor Heraclius beneath the walls of Constantinople in 617, the Avars launched a surprise attack.
 While they were unable to capture the city centre, they pillaged the suburbs and took 270,000 captives.
 Payments in gold and goods to the Avars reached a sum of 200,000 solidi shortly before 626.
 In 626, the Avars cooperated with the Sassanid force in the failed siege of 626.
-Following this defeat, the political and military power of the Avars declined.
+After the defeat, the political and military power of the Avars declined.
 Byzantine and Frankish sources documented a war between the Avars and their western Slav clients, the Wends.

 In the 630s, Samo, the ruler of the first Slavic polity known as Samo's Tribal Union or Samo's realm, increased his authority over lands to the north and west of the Khaganate at the expense of the Avars, ruling until his death in 658.
 The Chronicle of Fredegar records that during Samo's rebellion in 631, 9,000 Bulgars led by Alciocus left Pannonia to modern-day Bavaria where Dagobert I massacred most of them.
 The remaining 700 joined the Wends.

 At about the time of Samo's realm, Bulgar leader Kubrat of the Dulo clan led a successful uprising to end Avar authority over the Pannonian Plain, establishing Old Great Bulgaria, or Patria Onoguria, "the homeland of Onogurs".
 The civil war, possibly a succession struggle in Onoguria between the Kutrigurs under Alciocus on one side and Utigur forces on the other, raged from 631 to 632.
 After Alciocus fled to Bavaria, the power of the Avars' Kutrigur forces was shattered, and Kubrat established peace between the Avars and Byzantium in 632.
 According to Constantine VII's 10th century work De Administrando Imperio, a group of Croats who had separated from the White Croats in White Croatia had also fought against the Avars, after which they organized the Duchy of Croatia.
 The Unknown Archon's people from Samo's realm were also resettled at this time.

-Middle (670–720) and late (720–804) Avar periods
+Middle (670–720) and late (720–822) Avar periods

 With the death of Samo in 658 and Kubrat in 665, some Slavic tribes again came under Avar rule.
 Despite their father's advice, Kubrat's sons failed to maintain cohesion in Old Great Bulgaria which began to disintegrate.
-A few years later in the time of Batbayan, Old Great Bulgaria dissolved into 5 branches.
+A few years later in the time of Batbayan, Old Great Bulgaria dissolved into five branches.
 From western Onoguria the first group of folk moved to Ravenna under Alzeco in the 650s.
 According to Book II of the Miracles of Saint Demetrius, a certain Avar Chagan seized his opportunity to coalesce in the regions further north in response to the secession of the Diocese of Sirmium in the 670s by a "Kuber" Chagan.